cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 You use the Cloud Foundry command-line interface (known as `vmc`) at a Unix terminal or Windows command prompt to execute all the Cloud Foundry operations, such as configuring your applications and deploying them to Cloud Foundry.

-You execute the `vmc` commands in the same way whether you are deploying your application to CloudFoundry.com or to your own local version of Cloud Foundry (Micro Cloud Foundry).
+You execute the `vmc` commands in the same way whether you are deploying your application to the PaaS Cloud Foundry (`cloudfoundry.com`), or to your own local version of Cloud Foundry (Micro Cloud Foundry).
 The basic commands are the same; the only difference is that you initially specify a different target before you log in using your Cloud Foundry credentials.

 This section describes the prerequisites for installing `vmc`, installation instructions, and how to deploy a simple application.